Quramy/zakki/draft_entries/20230105_jest_prisma/README.md

 ## jest-prisma: Transaction managed by framework

 I want feature like these frameworks to use in Jest and Prisma.
-So I build an npm package:
+I published an npm package to achieve this:

 https://github.com/Quramy/jest-prisma